top of page

 Produce

-Food equity is one of three core principles driving the GREAT Zerodig Project.
-The project will focus on forming supportive relationships with the local community, donating fresh produce to the local food bank in Cirencester.
+Food equity is a core principle driving the GREAT Market Garden Project.
+The project focuses on forming supportive relationships with the local community, donating fresh produce to local community food providers, social enterprises and supporting the work of the Cotswold Food Network.

 Research